gristlabs/grist-help/help/FAQ.md

 2. Click "Manage Users" under the [user menu](glossary.md#User-Menu) by clicking on the profile icon in the top-right of Grist.

-3. Add the new account as Owner, and click Confirm.
+3. Add the new email address as Owner, and click Confirm.

 4. You may also wish to go to “Billing Account” (also under the user menu) and add the new owner as a Billing Manager.

 **Transfer ownership**

-1. Open the team site you wish to transfer.

-2. Click “Manage Users” under the user menu.

-3. Add the new account as Owner, and click Confirm.
+1. Follow steps 1-3 above to add a second owner.

 4. Go to “Billing Account” (also under the user menu) and add the new Owner as a [Billing Manager](team-sharing#billing-permissions).